bztillot/CSE573-Team-20-Frontend/README.md

 - **3D Visualization**: Interactive 3D scatter plot using Three.js
 - **Cluster-based Coloring**: Points are colored by their cluster assignment using ASU colors
-- **Parameter Selection**: Choose visualization technique, embedding algorithm, and clustering algorithm
+- **Parameter Selection**: Choose visualization technique, embedding algorithm, clustering algorithm, and hyperparameters
+- **API Integration**: Data is loaded dynamically from a remote API
+- **Point Details**: Click points to view ID, Subject, and Body information fetched from the API
+- **Statistics Display**: View clustering performance metrics in the bottom-right panel
+- **Search Functionality**: Search through points (search bar in left panel)
-- **Hover Interaction**: Hover over points to see their IDs
+- **Hover Interaction**: Hover over points to see their IDs and cluster assignments
-- **Click to Select**: Click points to view detailed information in the left panel
-- **Rotate & Zoom**: Full camera controls for exploring the data
+- **Full Camera Controls**: Rotate, zoom, and pan the 3D visualization
 - **Dark Mode**: Beautiful dark theme using Arizona State University colors (Maroon #8C1D40 and Gold #FFC627)

 ## Getting Started